marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * **App Layout Organization**: Move social apps off your home screen
 * **Grayscale Mode**: Enable during evening hours to reduce visual stimulation
 * **Physical Boundaries**: Create phone-free zones in your home
-* **Alternative Activities**: Plan specific offline activities to replace scrolling time
+* **Alternative Activities**: Plan specific offline activities to replace scrolling time.
+What would you rather do instead of scrolling?
+Make a list with 5 ideas, and focus on how to do them more often.

-Studies show that implementing a combination of these strategies can reduce social media usage by up to 40% within two weeks.
+Many users report significant reductions in social media usage when combining multiple strategies consistently over time.
+The first two weeks are typically the most challenging, but continuing for 3-4 weeks can help develop new digital habits to keep social media under control.
+Habit formation takes persistence, but the benefits to your productivity and wellbeing are worth the initial effort!

-## Conclusion: what's the best timer app?
+## Conclusion: Choosing the Right Social Media Timer

 Different solutions work for different people based on usage patterns and personal preferences:

-* **For simplicity with effectiveness**: Try SpeedBump which offers a free solution
+* **For simplicity with effectiveness**: Try [SpeedBump](/) which offers a free solution
 * **For built-in convenience**: Leverage your phone's native screen time features
 * **For advanced customization**: Explore feature-rich options like Opal, ScreenZen, or Clearspace